algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### ALGORITHMIC SABOTAGE

-_A subversive loop on the principles, strategies and aesthetics of “Algorithmic Sabotage”._
+_An intertwined feedback loop on the principles, strategies and aesthetics of “Algorithmic Sabotage”._

 <div class="caption"><img src="images/output-091.png"><strong>ALGORITHMIC SABOTAGE</strong>: A subversive loop on the principles, strategies and aesthetics of “Algorithmic Sabotage”. <a href="https://cryptpad.fr/file/#/2/file/oBrgH8sY9GdGv8Anpi7-iHpR/">Download the diagram as a PDF</a><span style="color:grey"> | Diagram: © Algorithmic Sabotage Research Group</span></div>